All Blacks show off at McLean Park - both present and future

 Asked if he was going to be an All Black, he made it simple.
 “Yes,” said Matt, who was at McLean Park with his mum Tania, Parkvale School schoolmate Ben Stone, aged 6, and his mum, Angela.

-It was one of the success stories of the day, as hundreds, maybe thousands, of Hawke’s Bay youngsters got to see All Black rugby stars as close as fist-pumping distance away.
+It was one of the success stories of the day, as hundreds, maybe thousands, of Hawke’s Bay youngsters got to see All Blacks rugby stars as close as fist-pumping distance away.

 Some became instant fans, as Angela Stone highlighted.